Bolivian Coffee Beans: Sweet South-American Coffee

 Bolivia: An Overview

-Spanning more than one million square kilometres, Bolivia is landlocked between Brazil, Peru, Chile, and Argentina (1).
+Spanning 424,000 square miles, Bolivia is landlocked between Brazil, Peru, Chile, and Argentina (1).
 While the western half of this South American country is dominated by the majestic Andes Mountains, the Altiplano, or high plateau region, lies between the two Andes mountain ridges (2).
-The plateau spans 800 km long by 130 km wide and is home to nearly 50% of Bolivia’s population of over 12 million people (3).
+The plateau spans 500 miles long by 80 miles wide and is home to nearly 50% of Bolivia’s population of over 12 million people (3).
 Finally, to Bolivia’s North and East regions lay lush wetlands, grasslands, and forests.
 This tropical region is also home to the Amazon Rainforest.

 History of Coffee in Bolivia